-- 1. The Board shall be solicited from and voted on by the CoC Membership.
-The members will be representatives from each of the eight planning regions within the state, one homeless or formerly homeless member, one BIPOC member, one LGBTQia+ member, and two YAB members.
+- 1. The CoC Membership shall solicit and vote on the Board.
+The members will include: one representative from each of the eight planning regions within the state, one person with lived experience, one BIPOC member, one LGBTQIA+ member, and two YAB members.
 The ND CoC shall strive for statewide balance and diversity in the makeup of the CoC Board.
-The lived experience representative will be entitled to a stipend to support active participation in CoC Board and CoC Membership meetings.
-YAB members are entitled to compensation, based on the YAB Compensation Policy. - 2.
-The CoC Board shall also include non-voting advisory and staff members including: the CoC Coordinator, CA representative, HMIS LA representative, NDCHP representative, and a ND Department of Commerce representative (concerning state homeless programs). - 3.
+The lived experience representative and YAB members will be entitled to a stipend supporting active participation in CoC Board and Membership meetings, based on the Lived Experience Compensation Policy. - 2.
+The CoC Board shall include non-voting advisory and staff members, including the CoC Coordinator, CA representative (including ESG and other state homeless program staff), HMIS LA representative, and a North Dakota Coalition for Homeless People (NDCHP) representative. - 3.
 Officers: The CoC Membership shall elect a chairperson, a vice chair, and a secretary with terms not to exceed two years ending in December.
-Officers serve in this capacity for both the CoC Membership and the CoC Board. - a.
-Duties of the Chairperson: The Chairperson shall preside at meetings of the CoC Membership and CoC Board. - b.
-Duties of the Vice Chair: The Vice Chair shall preside at meetings of the CoC Membership and CoC Board in the absence of the Chair. - c.
-Duties of the Secretary: The secretary shall take and maintain minutes of the CoC Membership and CoC Board or appoint another minute taker in their absence.
+Officers serve in this capacity for the CoC Membership and the CoC Board. - a.
+Duties of the Chairperson: The Chairperson shall preside at CoC Membership and CoC Board meetings.

+- b.
+Duties of the Vice Chair: The Vice Chair shall preside at CoC Membership and CoC Board meetings in the Chair's absence. - c.
+Duties of the Secretary: The secretary shall take and maintain the CoC Membership and CoC Board minutes or appoint another minute taker in their absence.